Can You Eat Grapes While Breastfeeding?

 Image: Shutterstock

-Grapes are rich in their potassium content that helps to keep your blood pressure in check.
+Grapes are rich in potassium, which helps keep your blood pressure in check.

 protip_icon Did you know?